Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Simulation Results

 \subsection{Power Allocation for ISAC}

 The performance of the proposed PA algorithms is evaluated by comparison with the PP-NCG and PP-NSD benchmark algorithms.
 To ensure communication quality, a larger number of APs are designated for transmitting ISAC signals, while a smaller subset is used for receiving target-reflected signals.
-Without loss of generality, we consider a CF MIMO-ISAC system comprising 10 transmitters and 2 receivers, as illustrated in Fig. \ref{fig:Location CF-MIMO-ISAC}.
-To guarantee the CRLB effectiveness, we assume the minimum PA coefficient vector is ${\bm \rho}_{\min}=0.01\times{\bm 1}_N$.
-The PA budget is ${\bm \rho}_{\max}=0.3\times{\bm 1}_N$.
-Consider a target moving slowly with velocity $l_v=[4,5]m/s$.
-A typical modulus squared RCS matrix is given by { {$ ^{\rm T}$}}.
-The channel gains between the user and the transmitters are assumed to be { {$[2.11, 12.57, 5.63, 0.75, 0.61, 1.75, 0.20, 2.34, 14.79, 9.68]^{\rm T}$}}.
-In this ISAC setup, the CRLB thresholds for the position and velocity are given by $[250,0.13]$.
+Without loss of generality, we consider a CF MIMO-ISAC system comprising 10 transmitters and 2 receivers in Fig. \ref{fig:Location CF-MIMO-ISAC}.